 When it comes to cancer, the consequences of a delayed diagnosis and treatment can be severe.
 If a cancer has more time to spread, the eventual treatment will likely be much harsher on the body that it would have been with an early diagnosis.
 In many cases, a delayed diagnosis will lead to death.

 It is important that doctors perform all necessary tests and properly interpret them.
-They should be aware of what different cancer symptoms look like and, in the even they are unsure, should refer a patient to an oncologist for more specialized tests.
+They should be aware of what different cancer symptoms look like and, in the event they are unsure, should refer a patient to an oncologist for more specialized tests.

 According to the World Health Organization, “Diagnosing cancer in the late stages, and the inability to provide treatment, condemns many people to unnecessary suffering and early death.”

 If you or a loved one have been suffered because of a failure to diagnose cancer, you need to consider seeking legal assistance.
-At the Weitz Firm, our knowledgeable and experienced attorneys are ready to take your case.
+At The Weitz Firm, LLC, our knowledgeable and experienced attorneys are ready to take your case.
 We know that the consequences of missing a cancer diagnosis can lead to irreparable harm to a patient.
 Not only will it allow time for the cancer to spread, but it can lead to grueling treatment once a diagnosis is discovered.

 We will work to secure the compensation you deserve for this mistake, from medical expenses to pain and suffering damages.
 When you need a Philadelphia failure to diagnose and treat cancer attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.